muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

-Get ready being US' bitch.
+Get ready being Blair style poodle.
 Chlorine chicken, four eyed fish, all coming your way boy!

 Partnering with US is not a bad thing; but in such an alternative-less way UK will have to do it.. not good.